shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Not me.”
 Rust said, just now peeking out of Miko’s bag.

 “What have we here?”
-Emperor Galya raised a hand, telekinetically lifting Rust out of Miko’s bag.
+Emperor Galaya raised a hand, telekinetically lifting Rust out of Miko’s bag.
 His full, ugly rusted form was exposed.
 His legs were completely rusted through, ending in sharp metal stubs at the knee.

 Larkwren grabbed Rust and held him.
 “If he doesn’t have to sign, then I don’t either.”